 BS/MD programs are joint degree programs which grant you a Bachelor of Science and an MD.
 They combine the traditional premed undergrad curriculum and the medical school curriculum.

 BS/MD programs are extremely competitive.
-They have stringent admission requirements and only admit a handful of matriculants per year (1-5% acceptance rate), and many receive hundreds or even thousands of applicants.
+They have stringent admission requirements and only admit a handful of matriculants per year (some have an acceptance rate of 1-5% ), and many receive hundreds or even thousands of applicants.
+However, some programs are considered “easier” due to their higher acceptance rates (often around 9%) compared to those of top-tier programs.

 To apply to a BS/MD program, you must maintain a high GPA in your high school years and earn high competitive scores on your SAT or ACT.
 Some programs also evaluate your science GPA or require you to be in the top of your class.